dongledan/personal-website/README.md

 * TODO

 ## Closing Statement
-Thank you for taking the time to check it out!
+Thank you for taking the time to look through my github!
 For the final result check it out [here](https://danny-li-website.herokuapp.com/).